zsparal/api-documentation/source/guides/mollie-components/overview.rst

 Browser support
 ---------------

-The lowest supported browser is Microsoft Internet Explorer 11 which was released in 2013.
+The oldest supported browser is Microsoft Internet Explorer 11 which was released in 2013.
+For all other browser vendors (Microsoft Edge, Google Chrome, Opera, Safari and Firefox) the last two major releases will be supported.

 If you need to support older browsers, you cannot use Mollie Components.